- Home

 11. Water-saving shower heads

-Between activities like brushing teeth, showering, and washing dishes, the average person uses around 142 litres of water per day.
+Between brushing our teeth, showering, and washing dishes, the average person uses around 142 litres of water per day.
 A five-minute shower alone uses 75-90 litres.
 However, according to Waterwise, installing a low-flow shower head can save around six litres per minute.

 What’s more, in many cases, you can replace your shower head yourself.
 To find out how and whether you should consider getting a water-efficient shower head in the first place, check out this article from Which?.